LOADING

 I used to work in a market research company, where my manager worked 70 hours a week (yep, it’s twice as much as you and me).
 He cut back on sleep so he can be more productive.

 This is all rather uncomfortable!
-Going on and on in detail about how stressed out you are isn’t conversation.
+Going on and on in detail about how stressed out you are isn’t a conversation.
 It’ll never lead anywhere.
 No one is going to say: “Wow, Mandy, you really have it bad.
-I have heard some stories of stress, but this just the cherry on the cake. “
+I have heard some stories of stress, but this just the cherry on the cake.“

 I think people who are always complaining about being busy, and putting in for overtime, are seldom the most productive.
-The most productive employees are often the ones who are organized enough to get things done in a timely manner.
+The most productive employees are often the ones who are organised enough to get things done on time.

 Just because you clocked 15 hours at your office, with likely dry eyeballs and a complete lack of focus, doesn’t mean you’ve accomplished things in a smart way.
 Think about it – how good is your output after spending 15 hours straight at your desk without brakes?

-Unfortunately some people would rather deal with being too busy than with what is really bothering them.
-They numb their pain with workload.
+Unfortunately, some people would rather deal with being too busy than with what is really bothering them.
+They numb their pain with the workload, which can lead to burnout.

-The thing is, when you are able to focus, plan and get things done in an orderly manner, you typically succeed.
-Success happens when people work energetically and avoid burn out.
+The thing is, when you can focus, plan, and get things done in an orderly manner, you typically succeed.
+Success happens when people work energetically and avoid burnout.
 Limiting yourself to what you can work on with enthusiasm and energy is a key factor.

 If you are afraid of success, you will be tempted to sabotage yourself by taking on too much or trying to do too much by yourself.
 Having more to do than you can possibly accomplish keeps you down, perhaps where you feel safer.